How it works

 What to do with your result

 A BMI in the healthy range is reassuring at a population level, but day-to-day fitness, diet quality, sleep, smoking, alcohol and mental wellbeing matter at least as much.
-If your BMI is above or below the healthy range, it's a prompt to talk to a GP, not a reason to panic — especially if other markers (blood pressure, cholesterol, waist) are fine.
+If your BMI is above or below the healthy range, it is a prompt to talk to a GP, not a reason to panic — especially if other markers (blood pressure, cholesterol, waist) are fine.